rocket-pool/docs.rocketpool.net/docs/en/node-staking/credit.md

 This ETH is _not_ made liquid and returned to the node operator; instead, it can be used to **create additional minipools** without requiring any ETH from the node operator.

-The credit system is **transparent** to the node operator; it will automatically be used (with notifications in the Smartnode CLI explaining that it will be used) during either `rocketpool node deposit` or `rocketpool node create-vacant-minipool` operations if possible.
+The credit system is **transparent** to the node operator; it will automatically be used (with notifications in the Smart Node CLI explaining that it will be used) during either `rocketpool node deposit` or `rocketpool node create-vacant-minipool` operations if possible.
-If it _cannot_ be used, the Smartnode will alert the user that it cannot be used and will require a normal ETH bond during either operation.
+If it _cannot_ be used, the Smart Node will alert the user that it cannot be used and will require a normal ETH bond during either operation.

 See the [Credit Availability](#credit-availability) section below for more details.